×

 When we asked people living in El Salvador about club and activities where newcomers can meet others, they responded:

 "1.
 American Society of El Salvador, Organization of U.S. Citizens and their families Resident or Working in El Salvador, Chester Stemp, President.
 Tel: (011)503-224-1330 (International School of E.S.)Weekdays.
 E mail: [email protected] 2.
 British Club of El Salvador, located in the upscale Escalon area of the city, Club offers a Pub/Restaurant, pool and garden area, lending library and weekly activities such as "Dart Night" on Wednesdays view their site at http://www.webhash.com/british_club.htm Membership free to UK and British Commonwealth Citizens, others pay small monthly dues.
 3. The Union Church of El Salvador(Protestant, services in English), the Churche's comphrensive website: http://www.unionchurchofsansalvador.org/links.htm has all the information you require on "Ex Pat" organizations in El Salvador.
 E mail the Pastor at [email protected] 4.
-Also the German Club(see British Club website), a large Spanish Society and an Italian Club exist for ex-pats from those countries," said one expat who made the move to San Salvador.
+Also the German Club(see British Club website), a large Spanish Society and an Italian Club exist for ex-pats from those countries," remarked one expat living in San Salvador, El Salvador.

 "The are two big events in Nejapa - Bolas de Fuego and Peace One Day.
 There are many other activities that keep you busy through out the year.
 The government is with the Arena Party and the Mayor is a doctor.
-There is a huge water park and sports complex in the lower part of the city," mentioned one in Nejapa.
+There is a huge water park and sports complex in the lower part of the city," wrote one member in Nejapa.

 View More Answers